uiuctml/npc-dataset-utils/docs/npc-dataset-utils/datasets/celeba.md

 The processed dataset instances are stored under `npc/datasets/celeba/instances/processed` as symlinks.

-The generated dataset configurations are stored as `npc/npc-dataset-utils/configs/npc-dataset-utils/celeba.json`.
+The generated dataset configuration is stored as `npc/npc-dataset-utils/configs/npc-dataset-utils/celeba.json`.

 ## Dataset Splits